 About the Criminal Justice Communities of Practice

-Each Community of Practice (CoP) will bring together selected teams for an intensive learning, strategic planning, and implementation process to address local issues and needs within their topic area.
-Each CoP will engage subject-matter experts and will facilitate peer-to-peer learning and information sharing.
-A unique blend of onsite and virtual methods will offer each team an intimate and collaborative environment in which to learn and complete its work while providing a virtual forum to share with other communities and receive an array of technical assistance from subject-matter experts across the country.
-The overarching objectives for this opportunity include:
+Each Community of Practice (CoP) brought together selected teams for an intensive learning, strategic planning, and implementation process to address local issues and needs within their topic area.
+Each CoP engaged subject-matter experts and will facilitate peer-to-peer learning and information sharing.
+A unique blend of onsite and virtual methods offered each team an intimate and collaborative environment in which to learn and complete its work while providing a virtual forum to share with other communities and receive an array of technical assistance from subject-matter experts across the country.
+The overarching objectives for this opportunity included:

 - Enhancing collective knowledge of key issues and familiarity with the topic